 From there, the middle order picks itself.
 Steve Smith, who will captain the side in Cummins' absence, slots in at four, with Travis Head backing him up at five.
 Beau Webster is a lock at six after bright performances against the West Indies last time out.
 Alex Carey remains the first-choice wicketkeeper and will slot into the final middle-order position, with Josh Inglis travelling as backup should Australia need to shuffle their options.

-Australia predicted starting XI: Usman Khawaja, Marnus Labuschagne, Cameron Green, Steve Smith (C), Travis Head, Beau Webster, Alex Carey (Wk), Mitchell Starc, Brendan Doggett, Scott Boland, Nathan Lyon
+Australia confirmed starting XI: Usman Khawaja, Jake Weatherald, Marnus Labuschagne, Steve Smith (C), Travis Head, Cameron Green, Alex Carey (WK), Mitchell Starc, Scott Boland, Nathan Lyon, Brendan Doggett

 Injured: Josh Hazelwood (hamstring), Pat Cummins (back)